 Cookie data.
 Miro uses a variety of cookies and similar technologies in our Websites and Services to help us collect Other Data.
 For more details about how we use these technologies, as well as your opt-out opportunities and other options, please see our Cookie Notice.

 Email performance data.
 Miro uses a ‘clear image’ (gif) in email communications in order to track engagement and performance metrics.
 Much of this data is aggregated and does not contain personal data.
 If you wish to turn off this tracking, you can do so by turning off images in the email itself.

 Third-Party Services data.
 A Customer may choose to use Third-Party Services.
 If Customer enables Third-Party Services, Miro may access and exchange Customer Content and Other Data with the Third-Party on Customer’s behalf, in accordance with our agreement with the Third-Party Services and any permissions granted by the Customer (including its Authorized User(s)).

 Community data.
-We also receive Other Data when submitted to our Websites or in other ways, such as if you participate in the Miro Community (such as in Forums, Programs, Miroverse, contests, activities, events, educational programs hosted by Miro or a vendor, or otherwise communicate with Miro).
+We also receive Other Data when submitted to our Websites or in other ways, such as if you participate in the Miro Community, Miro Academy, or Miroverse.
+This data is either submitted directly to the Services, or collected during Forums, Programs, contests, activities, events, or educational programs hosted by Miro (or a vendor).

 Additional data provided to Miro.
 We also receive Other Data when submitted to our Websites or in other ways, such as when you request support, interact with our social media accounts or otherwise communicate with Miro.